Troubleshooting Core Data

 A table view bound to an array controller doesn't display the contents of a relationship

-Problem: You have a table view bound to an array controller that you want to display the contents of a relationship, but nothing is displayed and you get an error similar to the following:
+Problem: You want to display the contents of a relationship in a table view bound to an array controller, but nothing is displayed and you get an error similar to the following:

 2005-05-27 14:13:39.077 MyApp *** NSRunLoop ignoring exception